Qumran: Pottery clay analysis

-Samples of the clay found at Qumran have now been analysed, as well as the composition of various ceramic items.
+Samples of the clay found at Qumran have now been analyzed, as has the composition of various ceramic items.
 These studies indicate that much of Qumran pottery was not produced at the site.
-It appears that as much as two thirds of Qumran pottery was not made from Qumran clay.
+It appears that as much as two-thirds of Qumran pottery was not made from Qumran clay.

 "This information goes straight against" the Magen Peleg proposal, according to scientists J. Gunneweg and M. Balla.
 J. Michniewicz responding to previous analyses of Balla and Gunneweg, wrote, "Balla and Gunneweg's conclusions are corroborated neither by information about which elements were taken for statistical interpretation and which determined the division particularly strongly.... nor by the reference data or statistical computation".

 In 2020, Gunneweg responded to the objections of Michniewicz (as well as those of Joseph Yellin).
-While admitting the validity of some of critics' objections, he defended the overall thesis as proposed by him and Balla in several publications.
+While admitting the validity of some of the critics' objections, he defended the overall thesis as proposed by him and Balla in several publications.

-There appears to be a broad agreement in the research since 2000 that much of the pottery found in Qumran was brought there from other places.
+There appears to be broad agreement in research since 2000 that much of the pottery found at Qumran was brought there from elsewhere.

 "While it is not impossible that manufacturers brought clay from outside, the existence of multiple sources of clay (Jerusalem, Jericho, Motza, Beit ‘Ummar, and other unidentified sites) implies that many of the vessels were not locally made."

 Based on Neutron Activation Analysis, Gunneweg and Balla classified the clay used for Qumran pottery in three broad groups.
 ‘Group I’ was identified as local to Qumran.
 It contained most of the ceramic items that were certainly made on the site, such as clay balls and oven covers.
 ‘Group II’ is connected to the areas around Hebron, which is close to the Beit ’Ummar and Motza clay deposits.
 And ‘Group III’ is localized to the deposits found around Jericho.